Vietnam.vn - Nền tảng quảng bá Việt Nam

-Since the outbreak of the Ukraine conflict, Europe has known it would soon face complex problems related to cheap Russian gas, an energy source on which it has relied for decades for heating and manufacturing.
+Since the outbreak of the Ukraine conflict, Europe has known it would soon face complex problems related to cheap Russian gas, an energy source it has relied on for decades for heating and manufacturing.

 For Europe, energy security has always been a trade-off.
 Cheap imported energy always comes with the risk of making them dependent on suppliers.

-European officials had predicted that a long, cold winter in 2022-2023 would force them to scale back sanctions on Russia, as EU members could not afford to leave their citizens in the cold for the sake of Ukraine.
+European officials had predicted that a long, cold winter in 2022-2023 would force them to reduce sanctions on Russia, as EU members could not afford to leave their citizens in the cold for the sake of Ukraine.

 The first step Europe took was to gradually reduce its gas imports from Russia.
 In 2021, a year before the conflict in Ukraine broke out, 45% of the EU’s gas imports came from Russia.
 In Germany, the figure was 52%.